MBA Banking: Admission 2025, Syllabus, Eligibility, Subjects, Colleges

 Is an MBA in banking better than a regular MBA?

 It depends on the goals of a candidate's career.
 An MBA in banking is more specific and focuses on the financial and banking sectors.
-If a person aims to work in banks or financial institutions, this speacilization may offer better career opportunities.
+If a person aims to work in banks or financial institutions, this specialization may offer better career opportunities.

 Are there any options for online or remote learning for an MBA in banking?